ALASHI1/AbenPremium/README.md

 # Aben Premium
+## About the project
+This is a django application that provides a premimun content to user when the user signs up , this is done with the Stripe api.
+The application also has the following features:
+- User can sign up for 7 days
+- User can cancel the subscription
+- User can see the subscription status
+- User can see the current plan

 ## How to run the project
 Download the zip file or clone the repo to a folder any where on your system then install a virtual enviroment on your terminal if you dont have one already with